We all have goals we want to accomplish in life.

-We all have goals we want to accomplish in life.

-We all have goals we want to accomplish in life.
-Things we GENUINELY want to do, but get put off for later, until they never happen.
+Things we genuinely want to do but get put off for later until they never happen.

 We, as a society, are so focused on making money and ‘having’ things instead of increasing our knowledge, skills, and abilities we can use to help others and the world.

-The following are 10 things to accomplish to help yourself achieve your goals, by spending just two hours a day for two years.
+The following are 10 things to accomplish to help yourself achieve your goals by spending just two hours a day for two years.

 If you’re not sure where to start, just pick one and get going!

 Make a choice – and roll with it!